Making vowel plots in R (Part 2)

 So how do we do that?
 Unfortunately, because we have F1 and F2 measurements, it takes a bit more finagling than one simple function can provide, but I’ll walk you through it.

-1. The first argument of gather is the arbitrary name of a new column that will contain the various column names you’ll be condensing down.
-Since the names of columns we want to gather are F1.50., F2.50., etc. I’ll call this new column formant_percent since it will have information about what formant at what percent into the vowel’s duration we’re on.
+2. The second argument of gather is names_to, which is the arbitrary name of a new column that will contain the various column names you’ll be condensing down.
+Since the names of columns we want to gather are F1@50%, F2@50%, etc. I’ll call this new column formant_percent since it will have information about what formant at what percent into the vowel’s duration we’re on.

-2. The second argument name of a new column that you want to create that will contain all the values in the columns you want to combine together.
-Since all the cells in the F1.50., F2.50., etc. columns currently have formant measurements in Hertz, I like to call this column hz.
+3. The third argument is values_to, which is the name of a new column that you want to create that will contain all the values in the columns you want to combine together.
+Since all the cells in the F1@50%, F2@50%, etc. columns currently have formant measurements in Hertz, I like to call this column hz.

 So the code ends up looking like this: